minji-mia/JPMorgan-Chase-Virtual-Internship/README.md

 # JPMorgan Chase Virtual Internship
 This program is provided by JPMorgan Chase.

-It focuses on using pyhton, reactjs, typescript, nodejs to build a #webapplications to display data by implementing Perspective, an open-source tool created by JPMorgan Chase, for traders so that they can identify the best moment to sell and purchase their stocks.
+It focuses on using pyhton, reactjs, typescript, nodejs to build a web applications to display data by implementing Perspective, an open-source tool created by JPMorgan Chase, for traders so that they can identify the best moment to sell and purchase their stocks.

 This program familiarized me with JPMorgan Chase frameworks and helped me review some knowledge and gain new skills.

 ## Certificate